-Because they witnessed the Recession, you may perceive investing as risky, but not investing is actually riskier.
-“The worst thing you can do in your mid-twenties to mid-thirties is not save money and invest.
+If you witnessed the 2008 financial crisis, you may perceive investing as risky, but not investing carries risk, too.
+“The worst thing you can do in your mid-20s to mid-30s is not save money and invest.
 If you invest money early on, it gives your money a long time to grow,” says Mike Kerins, founder and CEO of RobustWealth.
 He says that in spite of the ups and downs of the market, it’s rare that the stock market stays down for a long period of time.

 Stock investments deliver bigger returns over cash and bonds in the long run.
 Money sitting in savings accounts is stagnant and subject to rising inflation, whereas stock market investments can compound over the years.
-More specifically, large capitalization stocks returned 10% compounded annually from 1926-2018.
-Over that same time period, long-term government bonds returned only 5.5% annually and T-bills returned 3.3% annually.
+More specifically, large capitalization stocks returned roughly 10 percent compounded annually from 1926-2020.
+Over that same time period, long-term government bonds returned only about 5.5 percent annually and T-bills returned around 3.3 percent annually.

 “The surest way to build wealth over long time horizons is to invest in a diversified portfolio of common stocks,” says Robert Johnson, professor of finance at Creighton University and chairman and CEO of Economic Index Associates.